 Set Out Placement

 In most single family neighborhoods, City crews collect household refuse at the curb.
 In most Old Town neighborhoods, collection takes place in alleys.
-All recycling is collected at the curb, If you are unsure where to place your refuse, please call the Solid Waste Division at 703-746-4410.
+All recycling is collected at the curb, If you are unsure where to place your refuse, please call the Resource Recovery Division at 703-746-4410.

 For elderly and handicapped residents, collection crews will remove refuse from containers at the door.
 Residents can request this service by mailing the completed the Backdoor Request Form to: